JRoussos/mosaic-generator/README.md

 ### Caveats and possible future changes
 <hr>

-Right now the input image and as a result the output mosaic is limited to a square aspect ratio.
+1. Right now the input image and as a result the output mosaic is limited to a square aspect ratio.
 Images with different ratio will default to a center crop.
 I would like to keep the maintain the ratio of the input image.

-I would also like to have a way to inform the client about the estimated time for the mosaic to be done.
+2. I would also like to have a way to inform the client about the estimated time for the mosaic to be done.
 I tried to use websockets to send back some kind of indication but it didn't work.
 My next thought was to keep a log file at the server side and keep track of the average times so that the client will have some vague idea about the eta.

+3. Another good idea would be to change the python script so that it can fetch specific images like generate a mosaic only from pictures of animals, or from photos you already have on storage.

 ### MIT License
 <hr>